linode/terraform-provider-linode/website/docs/r/instance.html.markdown

 * `ip_address` - A string containing the Linode's public IP address.

+* `ipv6_address` - A string containing the Linode's public IPv6 address without the prefix.

 * `private_ip_address` - This Linode's Private IPv4 Address, if enabled.
 The regional private IP address range, 192.168.128.0/17, is shared by all Linode Instances in a region.

 * `ipv6` - This Linode's IPv6 SLAAC addresses.
 This address is specific to a Linode, and may not be shared.
 The prefix (`/64`) is included in this attribute.